Strong, Stable & Long-Lasting Tooth Replacements

 What is a Dental Implant?

-The actual dental implant isn’t a replacement tooth by itself; it’s actually a small titanium post that is surgically inserted into your jaw.
-Once it has fused with the bone during a natural process called osseointegration, it can support the crown, bridge, or denture that will be used to fill the empty space in your smile.
-In other words, implants serve as roots for prosthetic teeth, securing them in place.
+The actual dental implant isn’t a replacement tooth by itself.
+It’s actually a small titanium post that our dentist or oral surgeon surgically inserts into your jaw.
+Once it has fused with the bone during a natural process called osseointegration, it can support the crown, bridge, or denture that the dentist will use to fill the empty space in your smile.
+In other words, tooth implants serve as roots for prosthetic teeth, securing them in place.

 Benefits of Dental Implants